 The Effect of 303 Hydraulic Oil

 It is because the fluid cannot flow well over wide temperature ranges.
-The test of 303 fluids also shows that the fluids are thickened if it is used for a long term.
+The test of 303 fluids also shows that the fluids are thickened if used for the long term.
 It can cause an erratic or sluggish hydraulic response.
 Using 303 fluids can also result in severe wear and ridging of gear parts.

 Though 303 oils might be tempting if you are looking for a low cost, you need to consider the effect it can give for your tractor and other equipment.
-You have to account for what maintenance cost you should spend due to the effect of using 303 oils.
+You have to account for what maintenance costs you should spend due to using 303 oils.